Houston, Minnesota: Parks and recreation

 Houston is the eastern terminus of the Root River segment of the Blufflands State Trail.

 Sports

 In November 2008 the Houston Hurricanes won the Minnesota 9-Man Football State Championship.
-They ended their season with a 14–0 mark.
-This was the first state championship in school history, with the exception of five state appearances by the girls track team, which included a state title in 2006.
+They ended their season with a 14–0 record.
+This was the first state championship in school history, with the exception of five state appearances by the girls' track team, which included a state title in 2006.

-Five seniors from the 2008 state championship football team went on to play college football—three at UW-La Crosse and two at Luther College.
+Five seniors from the 2008 state championship football team played college football—three at UW-La Crosse and two at Luther College.

 Education

 Houston Public Schools serves Houston.
 With the program K12 Inc., Houston Public Schools has developed the Minnesota Center for Online Learning and the Minnesota Virtual Academy.
-Open to students statewide, these programs are unique in that there are no others of their kind in Minnesota.
+There are no other programs of their kind in Minnesota.

 Infrastructure

 Transportation

 Minnesota State Highways 16 and 76 are two of the main routes in the city.